Athletics vs Tigers Odds, Spread, and Total

 Athletics vs Tigers Betting Trends

-- Athletics is 3-14 SU in its last 17 games on the road.
+- Athletics are 3-15 SU in their last 18 games on the road.

+- Athletics are 16-4 SU in their last 20 games when playing on the road against Detroit.

-- The total has gone OVER in nine of Detroit's last nine games.
+- The total has gone OVER in 10 of Detroit's last 10 games.

 - The total has gone OVER in five of Detroit's last five games at home.